One Bias After Another: Mechanistic Reward Shaping and Persistent Biases in Language Reward Models: Background

 \subsection{Reward Bias Complexity}

-We categorize RM biases into two complexity classes based on the extent to which they manifest as isolated linear directions in the RM-head representation space:
+We categorize RM biases into two complexity classes based on their tractability under model-internal causal intervention.
+We use ``mechanistic'' in the narrow sense discussed by \citet{saphra-wiegreffe-2024-mechanistic}, where interventions that identify and remove specific directions in activation space produce measurable causal changes in downstream reward behavior, rather than circuit-level explanations.
+Our taxonomy is therefore empirically descriptive and characterizes which biases yield to a linear first-order fix, not whether they are strictly linear in a representational geometry sense:

 \textit{Low-complexity biases}, which correspond to relatively simple features (e.g., length, linguistic markers, positional information) that can be captured by linear directions in the model's representation space, and \textit{high-complexity biases}, which arise from entangled, context-dependent factors resistant to simple linear decomposition (e.g., abstract concepts like sycophancy, model-style sensitivity, or fairness).
 We hypothesize that low-complexity biases can be mitigated by removing corresponding linear activation directions in latent space, while high-complexity biases require more sophisticated interventions.
+High-complexity biases plausibly resist linear correction because spurious features in preference data are correlated with quality signals and with each other, making single-axis interventions prone to redirect rather than remove the bias \citep{lamparth2026rewardbiassubstitutionsingleaxis}.
 This distinction motivates our approach: mechanistic reward shaping (implemented via linear probe null-space projection) for simple biases (Section~\ref{sec:ezlemons}), and characterization of persistent issues for complex artifacts (Section~\ref{sec:tuffstuff}).
+Beyond the empirical success of our intervention, we provide independent representational evidence for this taxonomy using Iterative Nullspace Projection \citep{ravfogel2020nulloutguardingprotected} in \Cref{app:inlp}.